eduFDiaz/install-lamp-Raspberry-Pi3/README.md

 # install-lamp-Raspberry-Pi3
-this script install lamp on Raspberry Pi and do some minor configuration after
+this script install lamp on Raspberry Pi and cofigures apache after that